Date of Degree

 Copyright 2013 Rengin Bahar Firat

 Firat, Rengin Bahar.
 "Apathetic Racism Theory: a Neurosociological Study of How Moral Emotions Perpetuate Inequality."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.